Generation-Foundation/ethereum-lite-explorer-front/README.md

-# Explorer-Frontend-test
+# GEN-Lite-Explorer-Frontend
-explain explorer <br>
-what is explorer

 ## Description
-frontend server code
+This project is an open-source block explorer on EVM chain.
+If you follow this repository, you can run explorer in localhost.
+This repository provides [crawling code](https://github.com/Generation-Foundation/Explorer-Crawling-test) and [backend code](https://github.com/Generation-Foundation/Explorer-Backend-test) for Explorer, and you can find frontend code in this repository.

 ## Getting Started
 ### Setting up Server
-- Go to the link below to set up the crawling server and backend server step by step.
+- **Go to the link below to set up server step by step.**
+- First, set up Crawling server and Database
   - <https://github.com/Generation-Foundation/Explorer-Crawling-test>
+- Second, set up Backend server
   - <https://github.com/Generation-Foundation/Explorer-Backend-test>